dabertram/Redmine-Trello/README.md

 * pip install python-redmine
 * pip install py-trello

+do not run this code:
-experimental!! do NOT use on any productive management system. you have been warned. experimental!! do NOT use on any productive management system. you have been warned. experimental!! do NOT use on any productive management system. you have been warned.
+* experimental!! do NOT use on any productive management system. you have been warned.
+* experimental!! do NOT use on any productive management system. you have been warned.
+* experimental!! do NOT use on any productive management system. you have been warned.

 work in progress:
 - export from trello to redmine